ickybodclay/adventurebot/README.md

 ## Endpoints

-Hular Hoops Bot provides a SSE endpoint to hook into for current story information.
+Adventure Bot provides a SSE endpoint to hook into for current story information.

 ### Adventure Bot